What is Status of Residence? Is it different from Visa?

 In principle, you cannot engage in the activities other than that your status of residence permits.
 So if you want to engage in a different activity, you need to change your status.

-For example, International Students who got a job offer from Japanese company need to change their status (International Student Visa) to the status such as 技術人文国際ビザ (Engineer, Specialist in Humanities/International Service Visa).
+For example, International Student who got a job offer from Japanese company needs to change their status (International Student Visa) to the status such as 技術人文国際ビザ (Engineer, Specialist in Humanities/International Service Visa).

-International Students who have graduated from their school but couldn’t find job before expiration of their current visa need to change its status to Designated Activity (特定活動ビザ) which permit them to continue job hunting in Japan.
+International Students who have graduated from their school but couldn’t find job before expiration of their current visa need to change its status to Designated Activity (特定活動ビザ) which permit them to continue job hunting in Japan for certain period.

 Also, when employees having Engineer Visa resign from their company to establish their own companies, they need to change their status to Business Manager Visa or other status which permit you to run your own business such as Highly Skilled Foreign Professionals, Permanent Residence, or Spouse of Japanese Visa.